• Skip to primary navigation

 Diamante Poems are poems with unrhymed seven lines, in which the beginning and ending lines are the shortest, while the lines in the middle are longer.

-History has it that Diamante poem also known as Diamond poem has been in existence for the last 40 years.
+History has it that Diamante poem also known as Diamond poem has existed the last 40 years.
 And it has gained more popularity than some poems.

-Read on to learn about the unique features of a Diamante Poem that distinguishes it from other types of poem.
-Also, you will get a detailed understanding of Diamante Poem formats and the best way to organized one.
+Read on to learn about a Diamante Poem’s unique features that distinguish it from other types of poem.
+Also, you will get a detailed understanding of Diamante Poem formats and the best way to organize one.

 What is a Diamante Poem?